 In an ideal world, service providers would grow their networks organically -- carefully selecting and mapping out each device on the network.
 But in reality, disparate networks are frequently inherited through mergers and acquisitions (M&A), often raising questions about how and where new equipment fits into legacy infrastructure.
-One wholesale Internet service provider (ISP) growing through M&As has saved time and discovered previously undetected rogue devices by automating that mapping process with a
+One wholesale Internet service provider (ISP) growing through M&As has saved time and discovered previously undetected rogue devices by automating that mapping process with a network discovery tool.

 Stellar Association LLC, a consortium of six ISPs in Minnesota, North Dakota and South Dakota, was formed so that each service provider could share resources and reduce overall expenses in its local market, according to Stellar CTO Andy Erickson.
 Stellar functions as the chief network operator for its member ISP and provides fiber to the home (FTTH), cable, DSL and wireless broadband services to a combined 30,000 subscribers of Farmers Mutual Telephone Company, Federated Telephone, Gardonville Cooperative Telephone Association, Red River Telephone, RC Family of Companies and Runestone Telecom.